PhilippKuntschik/Weinkeller/README.md

 The database will be located at `./run/database/wine_inventory.db` relative to the project root.

-### Custom Configuration
+#### Custom Configuration

-You can pass environment variables directly to the container:
+Pass environment variables to customize the application:

 ```bash
 docker run -d \